WOLFE LLC • PRODUCT DESIGN

 Faster workflows and less dependency

 Wolfe's finance team went from 8 hours a week on funding approvals to less than 1 hour.
-The support team could now focus on complex issues instead of routine account management requests.
+Support could now focus on complex issues instead of routine requests.

 Support tickets dropped 65%

-Requests related to funding, user management, and program updates went from 120/month to 42.
+From 120/month to 42.
+Requests related to funding, user management, and program updates.

 Same-day account funding